STIInnsbruck/dachkg-schema/README.md

 2. Copy the extension template file (mycompany.ttl) in template-extension folder in this repository and paste into the root of repository.
 Rename the file as you wish (keep the .ttl file format), and edit the file.
 3. then you decide on a namespace.
 This could be **https://thesuperprovider.com/ontology/1.0/** abbreviated with **tstdp:**.
 4. start adding your classes and properties and make sure to always use **rdfs:subClassOf** to your class definition to make it part of the dachkg vocabulary.
-5. Commit and push your extension to your github repository.

-Your extension file, based on the provided template would then look like this:
+Your extension file, based on the provided template, would then look like this:

 ```
 @prefix dachkg: <http://http://dachkg.org/ontology/1.0/> .